 Experience Bhakti at Anahata’s Bhakti Celebration

-If you feel called to the path of love through Bhakti Yoga, join us in this full day celebration devoted to the divine.
+If you feel called to the path of love through Bhakti Yoga, join us for this celebration devoted to the divine.
 Together we will experience all of these practices through mantra meditation, music, creativity, self-love workshops and of course, Kirtan.
-To immerse yourself fully in this event, we recommend you come to the bigger 3 Day Sound Yoga Retreat which the celebration is a part of.
+To immerse yourself fully in this event, we recommend you come to the bigger Yoga of Sound Yoga Retreat which the celebration is a part of.

 When we each strive to connect deeper with the divine and come together to awaken that experience, we will rise into a higher love for ourselves, each other and all of life itself.